-Having granted that licence to the Appellant, the Respondent refused the application to permit the appellant to work within it as a Registered person.
+Having granted that business licence to the Appellant, the Respondent refused the application to permit the appellant to work within it as a Registered person.
 The reasons given for the refusal included the fact that providing work opportunities to a person whose status is Registered will place, or has the potential to place demands on the Island’s limited resources.
 Furthermore, the application for the Registered permission relates to a business which provides a service that is readily available from other businesses in the Island and where there is demand for such service, the expectation is that other businesses will respond to that demand without the need to permit a Registered permission.

 In terms of deciding whether to allow the appeal or not, the Royal Court had to determine whether it considered that the decision was reasonable or unreasonable.
 In a case where there had been a procedural irregularity, the Court would not quash the decision in every case.
 The procedural error or unfairness would have to be sufficiently serious so as to render the decision itself unreasonable, for the Court to intervene.